zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec14.md

       key size is smaller than 2048 bits, then output *[DNSKEY_SMALLER_THAN_REC]*.
-   3. Else, if the algorithm is listed in *Key Size Table* and the key size is largeer than specified, then output *[DNSKEY_TOO_LARGE_FOR_ALGO]*.
+   3. Else, if the algorithm is listed in *Key Size Table* and the key size is larger than specified, then output *[DNSKEY_TOO_LARGE_FOR_ALGO]*.

 6. If *DNSKEY RRs* is non-empty and no messages, except for any